 Have you ever drawn out someone to do something?
 What does it mean?
-Well, here is a good opportunity to learn some phrasal verbs with “draw”.
+Well, here is a good opportunity to learn 9 phrasal verbs with “draw”.

 Meaning: days are becoming shorter as autumn is coming.